Kansattica/msync/MANUAL.md

 - Anyone who prefers to use a keyboard.
 - Use in automated scripts.

+#### Tab completion

+`msync` comes with tab completion for bash and zsh.
+To use it, simply `source msync_completion.sh` in your .bashrc, .zshrc, or equivalent.
+There's more advice in the file itself, at `scripts/msync_completion.sh`.

 #### The home timeline and notifications

 After your account is set up, running `msync sync --verbose` will connect to your instance and, if all is well, start downloading notifications and statuses.
 The `--verbose` is optional (and can be shortened to `-v`), but it will make `msync` tell you where to find the downloaded timeline and notifications.
 These will be stored at `msync_accounts/[username@instance.url]/home.list` and `msync_accounts/[username@instance.url]/notifications.list`, respectively.
 You can locate your `msync_accounts` folder at any time by running `msync location`.
 There's a lot of ways you can look at these files, but the important things to know the process are: